kaditi7674/HealthSnap/README.md

 ## 🧩 How It Fits into Our Problem Statement (PS)

 > ❓ **Problem Statement:**
 > *Most individuals cannot interpret medical reports due to complex terminology, leading to confusion, delayed action, or complete inaction.
 Meanwhile, doctors are burdened with explaining routine findings repeatedly, reducing their efficiency.
-There is a need for an AI-based tool that makes medical data understandable for everyone, and helpful for professionals.*
+There is a need for a tool that makes medical data understandable for everyone, and helpful for professionals.*

 ### ✅ **HealthSnap as the Solution**